zeyos/sshkeymgr/README.md

 Setup
 -----

-Add the extdata form and the REST service to [ZeyOS](https://www.zeyos.com) Edit the server list and start assiging permissions and public keys to your users.
+Add the extdata form for the `users` object and the REST service to your [ZeyOS](https://www.zeyos.com) platform.
+Edit the server list in the form and start assiging permissions and public keys to your users in the user management module.

 On the linux machines, check out the repository to the `/opt` directoy.